-Inu Barbee is a M.A.
-Candidate in U.S. Foreign Policy at the School of International Service and Graduate Associate at the Center for North American Studies.
-She is the inaugural recipient of the 2011 David Stemper Fellowship, … More
+Inu Barbee is Graduate Associate at the Center for North American Studies.
+She graduated in May 2012 with an M.A. in U.S. Foreign Policy from the School of International Service, and was the inaugural recipient of the 2011 David Stemper Fellowship, … More

 Victor Armony (PhD, Université du Québec) is a professor of sociology and director of the Observatory of the Americas at the University of Quebec at Montreal (UQAM).
 During 2011-2012, he holds a Canada-US Fulbright Visiting Research Chair at American University and at the University of Texas at Austin.
 Dr. Armony has been researching pluralism and integration in Canada from the perspective of immigrants and minorities.
 His last book deals with nationalism, language, and ethnic diversity in Quebec (Le Québec expliqué aux immigrants, Montreal, VLB, 2007) and his most recent publication has been “The Challenge of Naming the Other in Latin America” (in Identity Politics in the Public Realm: Bringing Institutions Back).
 Dr. Armony currently holds a 3-year grant from the Social Sciences and Humanities Research Council to study the Latino population in Canada.